cardboard-iguana/cardboard-iguana.com/notes/how-to-add-windows-users-at-the-command-line.md

 This requires SYSTEM privileges or an administrator account.

-It’s worth noting that users added via `net user` seem to bypass Windows’ password policies…
+It's worth noting that users added via `net user` seem to bypass Windows' password policies...

 ## References